Did Julian Assange Lie About No Russian Involvement In Hacked, Leaked DNC Emails?

 The Washington Post concluded that Julian Assange cannot say with “1,000 percent” certainty that the Russian government had nothing to do with the hacked DNC emails that were later published on WikiLeaks.

 Donald Trump continued to ask on Twitter on Thursday “how and why” top American intelligence officials are so sure that Russia had any involvement in the series of DNC hacks and subsequent leaks during the 2016 presidential election.
-The CIA still refuses to reveal details to the public as to why they think Julian Assange is lying about no Russian involvement, saying they don’t want their intelligence-gathering sources and methods to be compromised, but even senior advisor to the president-elect says that he doesn’t think anyone should be listening to Julian Assange.
-According to CNN, former CIA director and top adviser to Trump, James Woolsey, says there’s no point in listening to Julian Assange, because he’s “quite a ne’er-do-well.”
+The CIA still refuses to reveal details to the public as to why they think Julian Assange is lying about no Russian involvement, saying they don’t want their intelligence-gathering sources and methods to be compromised, but even the senior advisor to the president-elect says that he doesn’t think anyone should be listening to Julian Assange.
+According to CNN, former CIA director and top adviser to Trump James Woolsey says there’s no point in listening to Julian Assange because he’s “quite a ne’er-do-well.”

 [Featured Image by Carl Court/Getty Images]